lambdaclass/finance_playground/evaluating_gambles/README.md

 ![](img/evaluating-gambles-presentation_25_0.png)

-Then, we run more simulations, each one starting from a different initial wealth, obtaining the next plot.
+Then, we run more simulations, each one starting from a different initial wealth, obtaining:
 <label for="img3" class="margin-toggle">⊕</label>
 <input type="checkbox" id="img3" class="margin-toggle">
 <span class="marginnote">Wealth over time for simulations starting from different initial wealth.</span>